GannettDigital/api-docs/source/includes/_unified_display_report.md

 **Note:** We recommend users to migrate to this API in place of the Display Activity API and Display Creative API as they will no longer be updated.

+**Note:** Moat Metrics are not supported after December 31, 2019.
+Any requests for date ranges after this will not include moat metrics.
+Date ranges that span beyond December 31, 2019 will show calculations based on start_date through December 31, 2019.

 ### Usage
 Use GET to retrieve information for the Unified Display API that will retrieve metrics on display campaigns.
 Data can be returned for a GMAID for a specific date range determined by start_date and end_date.
 Data can also be returned in specified intervals by using the interval_size param.
 The requirements for these parameters are described below.